mac

 Recommended for: adult cats with diagnosed struvite stones

-Not suitable for: pregnant or lactating cats and kittens
+Not suitable for: pregnant and nursing cats and kittens

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-• Genetic predisposition: Some cats have a hereditary tendency to develop urinary stones, particularly struvite stones.
-Certain breeds, such as British Shorthairs or Siamese cats, are more commonly affected.
+• Genetic predisposition: Some cats have a genetically determined tendency to form urinary stones, especially struvite stones.
+Certain breeds, such as British Shorthairs or Siamese cats, are more frequently affected.

-• Improper nutrition: An unbalanced diet, particularly one high in magnesium, phosphorus, or protein, can alter the urinary environment and promote the formation of struvite stones.
-A high urine pH caused by an inappropriate diet also plays a key role.
+• Malnutrition: An unbalanced diet, especially one with excessively high magnesium, phosphorus, or protein content, can alter the urinary environment and promote the formation of struvite stones.
+An excessively high urinary pH level due to improper diet also plays a key role.

 • Straining to urinate (often painful)